-House votes to delay parts of health care lawJuly 18th, 2013 in Health /
+House votes to delay parts of health care lawJuly 18, 2013 by Donna Cassata in Medicine & Health / Health

 (AP)—The Republican-led House has voted to delay two core provisions of President Barack Obama's health care law.